gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

     - Ruff for linting
     - Mypy for type checking
     - Symbex for basic static analysis
+    - Pytest for automated testing
+    - Coverage.py for test coverage analysis
+    - Mutmut for mutation testing

 - Bespoke tools that we created and maintain:
     - Chasten for configurable static analysis